 Block data component

-This manual provides a detailed introduction to the control functions and usage methods of the block data component in the Unity editor.
+This manual details the control functions and usage methods of the Block data component in the Unity Editor.

 Starting from self-built map version 9.4, the Block Mesh data format has been upgraded from eme to gltfx.